KarlHaines82/nvim-dots/README.md

 All new, ALL LUA, lean and mean NVIM configs, by yours truly.
 Enjoy.

 ## Screenshot, COQ, LSP rocking it!
-Here is a screenshot, running vim inside of alacritty, on a qtile desktop.
+Here is a screenshot, running vim inside of wezterm, on a qtile desktop.

 ![nvim-screenie](nvim-screenie.png)